jianyuan/terraform-provider-sentry/docs/index.md

 - `base_url` (String) The target Sentry Base API URL in the format `https://[hostname]/api/`.
 The default value is `https://sentry.io/api/`.
 The value must be provided when working with Sentry On-Premise.
 The value can be sourced from the `SENTRY_BASE_URL` environment variable.
 - `token` (String, Sensitive) The authentication token used to connect to Sentry.
 The value can be sourced from the `SENTRY_AUTH_TOKEN` environment variable.
+- `rate_limit_per_second` (Int) "The maximum rate that requests will be sent to Sentry.
+The default value is 40 as is Sentry's internal Rate limit.
+It can be set lower to avoid accidentally hitting the rate limit.
+The value can be sourced from the `SENTRY_RATE_LIMIT` environment variable.